curious-containers/curious-containers.github.io/_docs/130-cc-agency-installation.md

   password: "SECRET"
 ```

-Set `allow_insecure_capabilities: true`, if you want to allow the usage of FUSE file-system mounts for certain directory connectors (e.g. sshfs) in your Docker cluster.
+Set `allow_insecure_capabilities: true`, if you want to allow the usage of FUSE file-system mounts for certain directory connectors (e.g. red-connector-ssh mount-dir) in your Docker cluster.

 ### MongoDB User